WSA-Community/WSAGAScript/README.md

 ### THIS IS FOR TESTING

 ### Download msixbundle (~1.2GB)
-Use https://store.rg-adguard.net/ to download the msixbundle with the settings ProductId: 9P3395VX91NR, Ring: SLOW
+Use this [link](https://store.rg-adguard.net/) to download the msixbundle with the settings ProductId: 9P3395VX91NR, Ring: SLOW

 ### Install WSL2
 Ubuntu is used in this guide but any other distro will work for this

-(all commands in this readme assume you are using the same terminal and are continuing from where the last command left off)
+(We are assuming that you are using the exact terminal, and you are also continuing this from where the last command left off)

 ### Install unzip lzip
 For Ubuntu